Barakkol33/java-8-cheatsheet/README.md

 ### Containers
 HBox, VBox, Pane, BorderPane (split into sections), GridPane, BorderPane, TitledPane,

+- It is common practice for the top-level container not to be a canvas (maybe VBox for example).
 ### Views
 ImageView, Label, Text
 - Node (mother class of radio button class) has setUserData(), getUserData() methods.